larsks/weechat-plugin-lnotify/README.md

 [lnotify]: https://github.com/weechat/scripts/blob/master/python/lnotify.py

-To run the tests, use the `pytest` command.
+To run the tests, use the `tox` command.